sys3545/Prototype_Arduino_CANSAT/README.md

 Released version 0.0.0 (2020 08 01) : Base file was uploaded
 Released version 0.0.1 (2020 08 03) : Test Serial Communication with Arduino and Ground_Control by using USB port (COM3)
 Released version 0.0.2 (2020 08 08) : Function added, Bluetooth Serial Communication!
 We can do this with wireless (COM5)
-Released version 0.0.3 (2020 08 14) : MFC Oscilloscope function was added, but it's just test-version yet
+Released version 0.0.3 (2020 08 14) : MFC Oscilloscope function was added, but it's just a test-version yet